SeattleZib/literate-octo-spoon/The_Raven.md

 For the rare and radiant maiden whom the angels name Lenore, Nameless here for evermore.

-And the silken sad uncertain rustling of each purple curtain Thrilled me, filled me with fantastic terrors never felt before;
+And the silken sad uncertain rustling of each <h1 style="color:purple"purple</h1> curtain Thrilled me, filled me with fantastic terrors never felt before;
-So that now, to still the beating of my heart, I stood repeating, "'Tis some visitor entreating entrance at my chamber door, Some late visitor entreating entrance at my chamber door;- This it is, and nothing more."
+So that now, to still the beating of my heart, I stood repeating, "'<i>Tis some visitor entreating entrance at my chamber door, Some late visitor entreating entrance at my chamber door;- This it is, and nothing more.</i>"

-Presently my soul grew stronger; hesitating then no longer, "Sir," said I, "or Madam, truly your forgiveness I implore;
+Presently my soul grew <strong>stronger</strong>; hesitating then no longer, "Sir," said I, "or Madam, truly your forgiveness I implore;
 But the fact is I was napping, and so gently you came rapping, And so faintly you came tapping, tapping at my chamber door,